Antiferromagnetic insulating state in layered nickelates at half-filling: Turning infinite layer nickelates into antiferromagnetic insulators.

 It is important to explain this result in detail.
-If one looks at the band character of the band crossing the Fermi level in bulk LaNiO$_2$ \cite{kwlee_lanio2} or NdNiO$_2$ \cite{pickett2}, it is mostly Nd-d in character.
-If this were the whole story, in this multilayered system, such a band would have room for still being largely dispersive.
-What our calculations show is that its large dispersion requires a strong hybridization with the Ni-d$_{z^2}$ band.
-When this hybridization is cut by, e.g. introducing NaO$_2$ planes in the structure, then this band is no longer living close to the Fermi level and the electronic structure becomes cuprate-like, AF correlations become stronger (larger moments closer to the nominal ionic S=1/2 value), and the ground state becomes AF and insulating even at the GGA level (with a very small U in the case of the multilayer).
+If one looks at the band character of the band crossing the Fermi level in bulk LaNiO$_2$ \cite{KWLee2004_prb} or NdNiO$_2$ \cite{Choi2020}, it is mostly R-$d$ in character.
+If this were the whole story, in this multilayered system, such a band would still have room to be largely dispersive.
+What our calculations show is that its large dispersion requires a strong hybridization with the Ni-$d_{z^2}$ band.
+When this hybridization is cut by, e.g. introducing NaO$_2$ planes in the structure, then this band is no longer living close to the Fermi level and the electronic structure becomes cuprate-like, AF correlations become stronger (larger moments closer to the nominal ionic $S=1/2$ value), and the ground state becomes AF and insulating even at the GGA level (or with a very small $U$ in the case of the multilayer).